Frequently Asked Questions

 Research from the German Sports University Cologne (Filipovic et al., 2012; Speicher et al., 2008) found significant improvements in speed and maximum strength after a period of EMS training.

-Research in the field of rehabilitation at the University of Bayreuth (Boeck-Behrens et al., 2002) has shown significant levels of pain relief in participants suffering from back pain.
+Research in the field of rehabilitation done at the German Sports University of Cologne (Weissenfels et al., 2018) has shown significant levels of pain relief in participants suffering from back pain.

-EMS training has further shown to be an effective training method for the elderly (Kemmler & Von Stengel, 2012) and for cardiologic patients, as research from Bad Oeynhausen has shown (Fritzsche et al., 2010).
+EMS training has further shown to be an effective training method for the elderly (Kemmler & Von Stengel, 2012).

 Come as you are!
-For your trial we will provide you with the specially designed BODYTEC® shirt and tights you need for an EMS training session.
-When you sign up you can purchase your own set or make use of our laundry service that gives you access to a set of garments and a towel at each session.
-You can train barefoot or wear trainers.
+For your trial session, we will provide you with specially designed BODYTEC garments (shirt and tights) that you need to wear during an EMS training session.
+When you sign up for a BODYTEC membership you can purchase your own set or make use of our garment hire and laundry service which gives you access to a set of garments and a towel at each session.
+You can train barefoot, in BODYTEC anti-slip socks (issued on sign-up) or wear trainers, depending on your preference.

-From a technical perspective, BODYTEC® training is based on a bipolar impulse mode, which allows for the whole muscle to contract, while other EMS training devices often operate using a unipolar impulse mode.
-This form of whole body training, combined with our selected exercises and the guidance of a personal trainer, leads to effective and quick training results.
+From a technical perspective, BODYTEC EMS training is based on a bipolar impulse mode, which allows us to achieve 90% of our skeletal muscles to contract, while other EMS training devices often operate using a unipolar impulse mode.
+This form of whole-body training, combined with our selected exercises and the guidance of a personal trainer, leads to effective and quick training results.